 There are other agencies that can be responsible for some streets and pavements.
 These agencies include public bodies such as the Housing Executive as well as private landowners.

 Disability Discrimination Act (DDA)

-Despite nearly every journey requiring us to use streets and pavements, disabled people have little or no rights under the DDA to accessible pavements and crossings.
+Despite nearly every journey requiring us to use streets and pavements, disabled people have little or no rights under the DDA to accessible pavements, crossings and cycling infrastructure.

 Public sector Equality Duties